sitandr/conchord/README.md

 ## Think about frets, not layout
 Write frets for chord as you hold it, like a string like "123456" (see examples above).
 You don't need to think about layouting and substracting frets, `conchord` does it for you.

 > NOTE: I can't guarantee that will be the best chord layout.
-Moreover, the logic is quite simple: e.g., barre can't be multiple and can't be put anwhere except first bar in the image.
+Moreover, the logic is quite simple: e.g., barre can't be multiple and can't be put anywhere except first bar in the image.
 However, surprisingly, it works well in almost all of the common cases, so the exceptions are really rare.

 If you need to create something too _custom/complex_ ~~(but not _concise_)~~, maybe it is worth to try [chordx](https://github.com/ljgago/typst-chords).
 You can also try using core function `render-chord` for more manual control, but it is still limited by one barre starting from one (but that barre may be shifted).
 If you think that feature should be supported, you can create issue there.